 It all started when I took the plunge and decided to study abroad in Rome, Italy during the Spring of 2018.
 I packed my bags and hopped on a plane as my fellow classmates were diving into their second semester of Sophomore year on campus.
 As many of you may know, the second semester of Sophomore year is when students begin to really take a deep look into their majors and begin to discover what it’s like within that field of study.
 I strived to experience those things with my major, but instead of in a classroom I moved 4,089 miles away to discover them.

-During my first week of classes abroad, I was given the option to participate in a volunteer program that Richmond in Rome (my study center) offered.
+During my first week of classes abroad, I was given the option to participate in a volunteer program.
 When seeing that I could teach English in a local primary school called Regina Margherita, I immediately signed up.
 Within a week, I was put in a class of 20 to 30 third graders who did not speak English — and that is when the adventure began.

 Here are three specific instances where I discovered a new love for my major during my time at Regina Margherita in Rome: